Steenrod operations and algebraic classes: Introduction

 Scavia and Suzuki's examples are algebraic approximations of classifying spaces of semisimple algebraic groups.
 To be able to encompass all finite fields, we instead resort to algebraic approximations of classifying spaces of (not necessarily constant) finite \'etale group schemes.

-Over the field $\R$ of real numbers, examples of non-algebraic classes that are geometrically algebraic are harder to construct on real varieties with no real points (as there are then no obstructions to algebraicity induced by the topology of the set of real points).
-The example of lowest dimension appearing in the literature is the $7$-dimensional anisotropic quadric \cite[Example~2.5]{BW1}.
+Over the field $\R$ of real numbers, non-algebraic classes that are geometrically algebraic are harder to construct on real varieties with no real points (as there are then no obstructions to algebraicity induced by the topology of the set of real points).
+The example of lowest dimension appearing in the literature is the $7$-dimensional anisotropic quadric (\cite[Example~2.5]{BW1}, see also \cite[\S 5]{Yagitaquadrics}).
 Another application of Proposition \ref{weirdobstr} allows us to produce a $4$-dimensional example.
+In the next statement, we set $G:=\Gal(\C/\R)$ and we let $H^*_G(X(\C),-)$ denote the $G$-equivariant cohomology of the set of complex points of a smooth variety over $\R$.

 \begin{thm}[Theorem \ref{threal}] There exists a smooth projective variety $X$ of dimension $4$ over~$\R$ such that $X(\R)=\varnothing$, and a non-algebraic class

 \end{thm}

 Theorem \ref{threalintro} gives a new counterexample to the real integral Hodge conjecture introduced in \cite[Definition 2.2]{BW1}, which is not explained by a failure of the usual (complex) integral Hodge conjecture (see Corollary \ref{corIHCreal}).
 We refer to Remarks \ref{remIHCR} for a comparison with previously known counterexamples to the real integral Hodge conjecture.